Traditional Cape Buffalo Safaris in the Heart of the South African Lowveld

 Drinks: All Inclusive

-The Lowveld hunting lodge employed on ASH Adventures’s hunting safaris is located within convenient proximity to the world-renowned Kruger National Park in the Malelane region.
-The lodge has been handsomely erected at the foot of a mountain, ceding spectacular views.
+The Lowveld hunting lodge employed on AS Hunting Adventures’ hunting safaris is located within convenient proximity to the world-renowned Kruger National Park in the Malelane region.
+The lodge has been handsomely erected at the foot of a mountain, offering spectacular views.

-The main building hosts a bar, spacious common area and expansive veranda with a table and comfort chairs – ideal for post-hunt relaxation.
+The main building hosts a bar, spacious common area and expansive veranda with a table and comfortable chairs – ideal for post-hunt relaxation.
 A sparkling swimming pool offers year-round reprieve from the sweltering African sun.
-The lodge’s units are tossed across the mountain slopes and connected to the main building by little footpaths.
+The lodge’s units are scattered across the mountain slopes and connected to the main building by little footpaths.

 All rooms host either one large double bed or two single beds and are completed with en suite bathrooms that offer a shower and a toilet.
 Each unit also boasts a personal veranda to unwind and enjoy the scenery from.
-As is customary on a South African hunting safari, evenings are spent indulging in drinks and banter around the campfire.
-If you are lucky, you may hear the call of a leopard slicing through the silence of the darkened Lowveld.
+As is customary on a South African hunting safari, evenings are spent enjoying drinks and conversation around the campfire, with the night sounds of the bush in the background.

 Secondary Camp